-3 Ibid., sec.
-6, 8, 11.
+In Locke's state of nature all men are thus free and all are bound.
+Is not this a paradox?
 No, because the state of nature, in which Locke seeks the origin of government, is not the actual pre-social state of history, but an imaginative state rationally constructed.
 Locke, like the political writers of the eighteenth century, was not concerned to know how governments had come to be what they were; what he wanted to know was whether there was any justification for their being what they were.
-"Man is born free, and is everywhere in chains," exclaimed "How was this change made?
-Rousseau.
+"Man is born free, and is everywhere in chains," exclaimed Rousseau.
+"How was this change made?
 I do not know.
 What can make it legitimate?
-I believe I can answer that question." $\tilde{1}$ This is the question Locke seeks to answer - what can justify governments in binding men by positive laws?
+I believe I can answer that question."1 This is the question Locke seeks to answer - what can justify governments in binding men by positive laws?
 In order to answer it he first asks what law would bind men if government, positive law, and custom were, conceivably, non-existent?
 His answer is that in that case no law would bind them except the law of reason.
 Reason would bind them, because reason is the 'common rule and measure God hath given to mankind'; reason would at once bind and make free; it would, as Locke says, oblige every one: but it would oblige them precisely in this, that it would teach them that all are perfectly free and equal and that no one 'ought to harm another in his life, health, liberty, or possessions.'
+Locke's natural law is the law of reason, its only compulsion is an intellectual compulsion, the relations which it prescribes such as would exist if men should follow reason alone.